 Mouth breathing can be difficult to stop because you have to first figure out why you’re breathing through your mouth as opposed to the nose.
 The nose is designed to warm and moisten the air, filtering out any dirt or allergens along the way.
 The nose is meant to be the usual way humans breathe.

-When you breathe through the mouth, you’re not filtering the air at all and it can result in a sore throat.
-You could be mouth breathing at night because your nose is clogged and it’s difficult to breathe To stop mouth breathing, you can try using a chin strap which is designed to hold your mouth shut while you sleep and force you to breathe through your nose.
+When you breathe through the mouth, you’re not filtering the air at all, and it can result in a sore throat.
+You could be mouth breathing at night because your nose is clogged and it’s difficult to breathe.
+To stop mouth breathing you can try using a chinstrap for CPAP which is designed to hold your mouth shut while you sleep, and force you to breathe through your nose.

 Common CPAP Problems: CPAP Machines

 I’m wearing my CPAP machine every night, but my AHI is still high.

 If you’re faithfully wearing your CPAP machine every night, but it’s not working (meaning you’re not getting any of the benefits like increased energy, reduced fatigue, or a well-rested feeling), there are a few things you can try.

 - Change Sleeping Positions.
 Sleeping on your back is the worst sleeping position for CPAP therapy.
 When you sleep on your back, gravity works naturally to help close the airway.
 This means your CPAP has to work harder, and still may not be helping you get a good night’s sleep.
 If you switch to sleeping on your side, gravity works with you, not against you, and it helps naturally keep your airway open.
 This means that your CPAP has to do a lot less work to open your airway, and your therapy can be effective again.